 Holds a baccalaureate degree from a regionally accredited institution with a cumulative grade point average below 2.50 but not less than 2.35, attested to by an official transcript.
 Provisional status is removed when the student completes 12 graduate level hours with at least a 3.0 grade point average, six of which must be in the academic area of concentration.

 The student must hold a current teaching license.

 Other Program Requirements

-Graduate students taking 5000-level courses concurrently with undergraduate students taking the corresponding 3000- and 4000-level courses will be assigned additional work.
+Graduate students taking 500-level courses concurrently with undergraduate students taking the corresponding 300- and 400-level courses will be assigned additional work.

 All requirements of the program must be completed within eight years from the time of acceptance into the program.
 Course work taken more than eight years before graduation will not be acceptable.

 Correspondence credit will not apply toward the master’s degree.
-Students may transfer from other graduate schools, subject to the approval of the chair of graduate studies, a maximum of 6 semester hours of elective credit in which they have earned a grade of B or higher.
+Students may transfer from other graduate schools, subject to the approval of the chair of graduate studies, a maximum of 6 semester hours of elective credit in which they have earned a “B” or higher.
 All coursework to be transferred must be completed before a student’s last semester.

 Academic Standing Requirements

 These requirements are common to all programs in education and are listed in the Cannon-Clary College of Education section.